lorenzleutgeb/atlas/typechecker/tacas/Readme.txt

 for guided proof (`*.txt` files, this feature is currently not exposed via `bin/artifact.sh`).

+Contains grammars of the input languages for reference.

 ## Runtime and Dependencies

 This artifact is implemented in Java 14.
 It